-African sprinters ready to end America dominance
+African 'shift' poses threat to US sprint dominance

 Family issues and mental battles

-Fahnbulleh won the 100m and 200m National Collegiate Athletics Association (NCAA) titles in 2022, setting records in both sprints at the highest level of American national college competitions, which are regarded as a step to the professional circuit.
+Fahnbulleh won the 100m and 200m National Collegiate Athletics Association (NCAA) titles in 2022, dominating at the highest level of American national college competitions, which are regarded as a step to the professional circuit.

 An injury at the end of his academic career delayed that progress - a period which Fahnbulleh says threatened everything.